hirakRajbonshi/Cinedata/README.md

-# Cinedata - Movie Search and Details App
+# Cinedata - A Movie Search and Details App

 ## Overview